UoB-COMSM0110/2024-group-13/README.md

-Making a use case specification and diagram enabled the group to look at the project from a different perspective, allowing us to identify the scope of our Pack Man game.
+Making a use case specification and diagram enabled the group to look at the project from a different perspective, allowing us to identify the scope of our Pac Man game.
 We were able to streamline our ideas for the game into a protocol that will enable us to implement the structure of the game.
 When creating the diagram, we could focus on specific elements